Back to Blog

 2. Paste your YouTube link or upload the video file directly

-3. Select your source language (or let AI auto-detect)
+3. Select source language (or let AI auto-detect)

-4. Choose a caption preset — we have 20+ styles with word-by-word animations
+4. Choose a caption preset — 20+ styles with word-by-word animations

-5. Click "Generate" — the AI processes your video and burns subtitles in
+5. Click Generate — the AI processes and burns subtitles in

 When to Use Picute vs Other Tools